RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 "You can see the speck in your friend’s eye, but you don’t notice the log in your own eye.
 How can you say, “My friend, let me take the speck out of your eye,” when you don’t see the log in your own eye?
 You’re nothing but show-offs!
 First, take the log out of your own eye.
 Then you can see how to take the speck out of your friend’s eye."
 (Matthew 7:1-5)

-What Jesus was saying was too often we are quick to point out other people’s faults without putting our own faults sorted first.
+What Jesus was saying was too often we are quick to point out other people’s faults without sorting out our own issues first.
 Jesus was perfect; if anyone could judge he could but even he said that it is only God the Father’s place to judge.